The Civil War was the Civil War was the Civil War.

 Back when men were firing at each other in the 1860s, there wasn't much thought given to what to call the war they were fighting.
 Troops on both sides called it "the war," as did most newspapers.
 Sometimes it was "the civil war," but in lowercase letters.

-University of Georgia professor E. Merton Coulter, editor of the Georgia Historical Quarterly, wrote in a piece for that publication in 1952 that Gen. Robert E. Lee did not seem to prefer one name over another.
+In 1952, University of Georgia professor E. Merton Coulter, editor of the Georgia Historical Quarterly, wrote in that publication that Gen. Robert E. Lee did not seem to prefer one name over another.
 He didn't live long after the fighting ceased in 1865, and he never wrote a memoir about his experiences, but in his correspondence he simply used "the war" or "the late war."

 In the late 1800s in the South, it was the War of the Rebellion that was the most unacceptable.
 Kate Mason Rowland of Virginia introduced a resolution at a United Daughters of the Confederacy meeting in November 1899 to "use every influence, as a body and individually, to expel from the literature of the country and from the daily press, the phrase, 'war of the rebellion,' and to have substituted for it the phrase, 'War Between the States.' "